• Skip to primary navigation

 Archaeological Museum

-With so much history in the city of Bologna, it’s little wonder that it’s home to a world class museum.
-The Museo Civico Archeologico is located near the Piazza Maggiore.
-The museum is housed inside a 15th century palace, which itself will capture your attention.
-As for the exhibits, there’s a strong focus on the ancient world here, with informative displays on ancient Egypt, Greece, Rome, and the Etruscans of Italy.
-This includes some local history as exhibits document Roman life in Bononia, as Bologna was known then.
+With so much history in Bologna, it’s no surprise that it has a world-class museum – the Archaeological Civic Museum of Bologna near Piazza Maggiore.
+The museum is inside a 15th-century palace, capturing your attention from the start.
+The exhibits focus strongly on the ancient world, with informative displays on ancient Egypt, Greece, Rome, and the Etruscans of Italy.
+This includes some local history, with exhibits documenting Roman life in Bononia (as Bologna was known then).

-From one museum to another, we head over to Medieval Museum of Bologna to gain a better understanding of this magical place.
-Set inside the Palazzo Ghisilardi, you’ll want to come to this museum for the incredible frescoes alone.
-The museum exhibits will take you through the highs and lows which Bologna experienced during the Middle Ages, while also showing you suits of armor, statues, and documents from that period.
-Topics inside the museum range from jousting to the city’s acclaimed university and much, much more.
+Going from one museum to another, visit the Medieval Civic Museum of Bologna to gain a better understanding of this magical place.
+This museum is inside the Renaissance-style Palazzo Ghisilardi Fava, so you’ll want to come for the incredible frescoes alone.
+The exhibits take you through the highs and lows Bologna experienced during the Middle Ages, showing you suits of armor, statues, and documents from that period.
+You’ll learn more about jousting, the city’s acclaimed university, and many other historical topics in this fascinating museum.

-For many visitors, their reason for coming to Bologna has more to do with the food than it does the sights.
-After all, Bologna is known for dishes like spaghetti ragu, more commonly known as spaghetti bolognese, and its mortadella sausage, known around the world as bologna sausage or baloney.
-Then there are all the pastries, cheeses, wines, and other ingredients which make the Bologna food scene so dynamic and interesting.
-While you could attempt to explore this side of the city on your own, it’s really best done with a guided food tour by someone who knows the city and its cuisine.
+Many visitors come to Bologna more for the food than for the sights.
+The city is particularly famous for its spaghetti ragu (or spaghetti Bolognese) and mortadella, better known as Bologna sausage or baloney.
+Then there are all the pastries, cheeses, wines, and other staples that make the Bologna food scene so interesting.
+While you could attempt to explore this side of the city on your own, it’s best done with a guided food tour by someone who knows the city and its cuisine.

 Young woman sitting near the food shop with traditional italian appetizer on the blurred food showcase background in Bologna city.